yonkov/custom-welcome-guide/readme.txt

 == Screenshots ==

+1. Plugin's Settings Page
-1. List of Guides in the Block Editor's Sidebar
+2. List of all the Guides in the Block Editor's Sidebar
-2. Plugin's Settings Page
+3. Adding a sub-guide (popup) to a guide
-3. Custom Welcome Guide Popup
+4. Custom Welcome Guide Popup

 == Changelog ==